-Approximately 44 students graduated with a degree in general agriculture from 2 degree programs available in Virginia.
+Approximately 45 students graduated with a degree in General Agriculture from 2 degree programs available in Virginia.

-Depending on your school aid, your general agriculture degree could cost anywhere from $26,633 to $267,517 in Virginia.
+Depending on your school aid, your General Agriculture degree could cost anywhere from $71,009 to $287,261 in Virginia.

 Virginia State University is one of the finest schools in the country for General Agriculture.
-It is based in the suburban location of Petersburg, Virginia, is great for individuals who opt for a less busy, suburban place.
+The location of Petersburg, Virginia, is great for individuals who opt for a less busy, suburban place.

 Due to Virginia State's excellent student-to-faculty ratio of 13:1, there are many possibilities for students to work closely with their professors.
 With its low price and excellent education, Virginia State University is a good value, earning a position of #14 in Virginia.
 Get each of the crucial facts on Virginia State by checking out their scorecard.